 Prior to founding CLI, Kathleen worked for insurance companies and owned a couple of businesses.
 She has a Bachelor of Arts from University of Florida, a Master of Business from Meredith College and a Master of Divinity from Southeastern Baptist Theological Seminary.
-Kathleen is married to Anders and they are blessed with three grown children and nine grandchildren.
-They are members of Crossroads Fellowship Church in Raleigh.
+Kathleen is married and she is blessed with three grown children and nine grandchildren.
+She and her husband are members of Crossroads Fellowship Church in Raleigh.

 The latest financial report – IRS 990 here CLI 990.

-The 2017 budget is available here – CLI-2017 Budget.
+The 2019 budget is available here – CLI-2019 Budget.
 The budget also has a pie chart of our ministry/fundraising/operations ratio for the year.

 A list of the prisons we serve and their locations is here CLI Outreaches.

 The CLI Executive Summary is here CLI Executive Summary.

 See the 2018 Annual Report.